GridLAN/RaunchBot/README.md

 Bot Commands:
 ```
 /random - random post from random subreddit
+/list - show the list of subreddits
-/add - add subreddit to a list
+/add - add subreddit to the list
-/remove - remove subreddit from a list
+/remove - remove subreddit from the list
 /sub <subreddit> - random post from <subreddit>
 ```